 Management

-The CEO is Enrique Lores.
-He joined HP as an engineering intern in 1989 and held various leadership positions in the company until he became the CEO in November 2019.
-He earned a bachelor's degree in electrical engineering from the Polytechnic University of Valencia and his MBA from Esade Business School.
+Enrique Lores is the CEO of HP Inc. He began his career at HP as an engineering intern in 1989 and progressed through various leadership roles before becoming CEO in November 2019.
+He holds a bachelor's degree in electrical engineering from the Polytechnic University of Valencia and an MBA from Esade Business School.
 Enrique Lores also serves on the Board of Directors for PayPal.
-He was a key architect of the separation of Hewlett-Packard Company in 2015, which was one of the largest and most complex corporate separations in business history.
-He was instrumental in transforming HP's cost structure, simplifying the organization, and creating the capacity to invest in innovation to drive profitable top and bottom-line growth.
-As a CEO, he is driving a strategy to position HP for the future by focusing on building a more growth-oriented portfolio, transforming into a more digital company, and establishing the company as the leading place for talent development.
-He is also known for fending off a hostile bid from Xeros Holdings, which was driven by investor Carl Icahn, who held stakes in both companies.
-He is not afraid to make acquisitions, as evidenced by the acquisition of HyperX.
-He believes that gaming and peripherals are attractive segments.
-He has been acknowledged by Barron's as one of the top CEOs in 2022 and has received an 80/100 employee score at Comparably, which puts him in the top 5% of similarly sized companies.
-I believe that Enrique Lores is the right person to lead HP moving forward.
-He has vast experience in the industry, a clear and bold strategy to grow HP, is unafraid of fending off hostile takeovers or making large acquisitions, and is acknowledged as a top CEO who is well-liked by his employees.
+Enrique Lores was a key architect of the 2015 separation of Hewlett-Packard Company, one of the most complex corporate splits in business history.
+His leadership was instrumental in transforming HP's cost structure, simplifying the organization, and enabling greater investment in innovation to drive profitable growth.
+As CEO, Enrique Lores has focused on positioning HP for the future by building a more growth-oriented portfolio, accelerating the company’s digital transformation, and establishing HP as a leader in talent development.
+Enrique Lores is also known for successfully defending HP against a hostile takeover attempt by Xerox Holdings, led by activist investor Carl Icahn, demonstrating his strong leadership and commitment to shareholder interests.
+Enrique Lores is unafraid to make bold moves, such as the acquisition of HyperX, a gaming and peripherals company, reflecting his belief in the growth potential of these markets.
+Under Enrique Lores’ leadership, HP has pursued innovative strategies to capture new opportunities in key growth segments.
+His efforts have earned him recognition as one of Barron’s Top CEOs in 2022 and an employee approval score of 80/100 on Comparably, placing him in the top 5% of similarly sized companies.
+I believe Enrique Lores is the right leader for HP Inc. His vast industry experience, strategic vision for growth, willingness to make bold acquisitions, and ability to defend the company from external threats demonstrate his capability.
+His recognition as a top CEO and strong employee approval further highlight his effectiveness as a leader.

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most significant of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-These figures look concerning as HP has only managed to deliver one year with positive equity.
-However, I wouldn't put too much importance on these numbers as HP has used inexpensive debt to repurchase shares.
-It is something that many companies have done, but it results in negative equity.
-Thus, there isn't much to conclude from these numbers.
+These figures may initially appear concerning, as HP has only delivered one year with positive equity since its split.
+However, I wouldn't place too much emphasis on these numbers.
+HP has strategically used inexpensive debt to fund its aggressive share repurchase program, a practice that many companies have adopted in recent years.
+While this approach leads to negative equity on the balance sheet, it does not necessarily reflect poor financial health.
+Therefore, there isn’t much to conclude from these numbers, as they are more a result of financial strategy than operational performance.

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine if a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After analyzing HP's financials, I found that the company has 2,84 years' worth of earnings in debt.
-It is below the three-year threshold, which means that debt is not a concern for me.
+It is crucial to assess whether a business has manageable debt that can be repaid within a three-year period.
+This is calculated by dividing the total long-term debt by earnings.
+After analyzing HP's financials, I found that the company has 2,98 years' worth of earnings in debt.
+This figure is below the three-year threshold, indicating that debt is not a concern.
+In fact, HP has consistently maintained a debt-to-earnings ratio below three years, which is impressive given that the company has actively used debt to repurchase shares.
+This disciplined approach to leveraging debt demonstrates effective financial management.
+Additionally, there are no indications that debt will pose a concern in the future.

 Risks